Beliavsky/Fortran-Tools/README.md

 ### Translation from Fortran
 [CFortranTranslator](https://github.com/CalvinNeo/CFortranTranslator): translator from Fortran to C++ that provides statement-wise translation to improve readability, by Calvin Neo and Michael Tesch

+[CodeRosetta](https://github.com/tehranixyz/CodeRosetta): encoder-decoder transformer model designed to translate code between C++ and CUDA, and Fortran and C++.
+An associated paper is [CodeRosetta: Pushing the Boundaries of Unsupervised Code Translation for Parallel Programming](https://arxiv.org/abs/2410.20527), by Ali TehraniJamsaz et al., NeurIPS 2024.

 [f2c](https://github.com/juanjosegarciaripoll/f2c): convert Fortran 77 to C

 [F2C-Translator](https://github.com/bin123apple/F2C-Translator): translates Fortran to C++, by Bin Lei.
 Also [HPC-Code-translation-and-generation](https://github.com/bin123apple/HPC-Code-translation-and-generation): tests the translation and generation performance of Fortran HPC code using CodeXGLUE and ChatGPT, and